What are Peripheral Nerves?

 In order to test the nerves, doctors often run a series of tests including an EMG/NCV, which is an electrical conduction test that helps to determine if the nerves are communicating properly.
 Other tests may include an MRI or a CT scan.
 There are a few types of surgical procedures used to repair nerves.
 In one procedure, nerves are stitched together, realigning the nerve fibers.
 Sometimes, there is a gap between the nerves which may result in having to graft a section of nerves from another part of your body to close the gap.

-If your peripheral nerve injury requires surgery, you’ll likely be in a splint or protective covering until the stitches are removed.
 After the sutures are removed, to prevent stiffness, you’ll likely be prescribed physical therapy.
 While some feeling may be evident in the affected areas after surgery, it can take several years before feeling completely returns.

-If you experience a loss of strength in the area of the trauma, physical therapy can help regain that strength.
 In addition, physical therapy also promotes joint movement which can relieve stiffness and other pain.
 The amount of physical therapy you’ll undergo depends on the severity of the injury.
 Some people undergo a few weeks, while others require months of ongoing services.

-Like treatment options, recovery times vary on the nature of the injury.
 Mild injuries involving the outer wrap can take only seconds to repair themselves.
 Severe injuries, especially those instances where nerves are severed and require surgical repair, can take on the upwards of several years.
 It is important during the recovery process, especially where there is loss of feeling, that you consistently check numb areas for signs of injury including burns and cuts, until your nerves have healed and feeling has returned.